kennersoft/kennerpim/docs/en/user-guide/products.md

 In the "Attributes" pop-up that appears, choose the desired attribute (or attributes) from the list and press the `Select` button to link the item(s) to the product record.
 The linked attributes have the `Global` scope by default.

-TreoPIM supports linking to products not only separate attributes, but also [attribute groups](./attribute-groups.md).
+KennerPim supports linking to products not only separate attributes, but also [attribute groups](./attribute-groups.md).
 For this, use the `Select Attribute Group` option from the actions menu, and in the "Attribute Groups" pop-up that appears, select the desired groups from the list of available attribute group records.

 Please, note that attributes linked to products are arranged by attribute groups correspondingly.
 Their placement depends on the configuration and [sort order](./attribute-groups.md#sort-order) value of the attribute group to which they belong.